 to group employees by location, eg a retailer having a payroll for each store

 to group employees by occupation, eg a hospital may have all its doctors on one payroll and its nurses and other staff on another

 Usually these payrolls will be encompassed within the same PAYE reference, but occasionally an employer may have more than one PAYE reference to cover its various payrolls.

 Where an employer decides to operate more than one payroll within a PAYE scheme, there is no requirement to inform HMRC of this.
-Be aware, however, that this may require the submission of more than one FPS (Full Payment Submission) in order to meet the ‘on or before’ RTI requirement (see the RTI ― reporting ‘on or before’ time of payment guidance note).
+Be aware, however, that this may require the submission of more than one full payment submission (FPS) in order to meet the ‘on or before’ real time information (RTI) requirement.
+See the RTI ― reporting ‘on or before’ time of payment guidance note.
 This will certainly be the case if the different payrolls represent differing pay frequencies.

-Where reimbursement of statutory payments is being claimed, only one EPS is submitted, ie it is one EPS per PAYE scheme regardless of the number of payrolls.
+Where reimbursement of statutory payments is being claimed, only one employer payment summary (EPS) is submitted, ie it is one EPS per PAYE scheme regardless of the number of payrolls.

-The action to be taken by the employer when transferring employees between payrolls within the same PAYE scheme depends on whether the employee’s payroll / works number (this has various names) has changed and whether this has been notified to HMRC on previous FPS submissions.
+The action to be taken by the employer when transferring employees between payrolls within the same PAYE scheme depends on whether the employee’s payroll / works number (this has va

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.